 When eyelash hair follicles create an abnormal amount of oil, a chronic disorder of the eyelid called blepharitis can emerge.
 Symptoms include the feeling like something is in your eye, red or swollen eyelids, burning in the eye, and crusting of the eyelashes.
 This condition can lead to tissue damage.
 While blepharitis cannot be cured, doctors will recommend a strict eyelid hygiene regimen and may recommend to sufferers of this condition to refrain from wearing eye makeup.

-If your constant companion is the eye drop bottle in your pocket, you might be suffering from something more than typical dry eye.
-Two thirds of all dry eye sufferers actually have a condition called meibomian gland dysfunction, which causes an eye’s natural tears to evaporate quicker.
+Two thirds of all dry eye sufferers have a condition called meibomian gland dysfunction, which causes an eye’s natural tears to evaporate quicker.
 When patients suffer from this condition, they may experience yellow or green eye pus, and a foamy eye discharge.
 Meibomian gland dysfunction is caused by a blockage of the meibomian glands located in the corner of our eyes.
 Age can affect the meibomian gland, as can damage to the nerve endings of the eye caused by Lasik surgery.
 If you are experiencing some of these eye symptoms, consult an eye doctor.

 A sty is a clogged meibomian gland located at the eyelid base, normally caused by infected eyelash follicles.
 Styes resemble the look of a pimple on the eyelid and actually contain yellow pus.
 If you have an eye sty, do not squeeze or poke it with a needle to drain the fluid, as performing this task will lead to bacteria running into the eye.
 Instead, wash the area affected by the sty with a warm, damp, washcloth.
 The sty will typically disappear on its own within a week.